Nitin-Rana/flint-lab-assignment/README.md

-# Wallet Balance Tracker
+# Balance Tracker
 ![Screenshot](NotificationSS.png)

-This project is a simple Next.js application that fetches and displays the balances of various wallet addresses.
-It provides a clean and organized presentation of wallet balances, allowing users to easily track their assets.
+This project is a simple Next.js application that fetches and displays the balances of various contract addresses.
+It provides a clean and organized presentation of balances, allowing users to easily track their assets.

 ## Getting Started